OptPhotLab/EnvDataSciNotebooks/R-Markdown/R1-Introduction.md

 # *Readme* before starting!

-Welcome to Environmental Data Sciences introducting R session!
+Welcome to Environmental Data Sciences introducing R session.
 In this session we start from scratch and assume no prior knowledge of R. Fill in the blanks as you go to test your understanding.